apache/couchdb-documentation/src/replication/intro.rst

 replication, if it is initiated by the receiving node, it is called *pull* replication.

-Master - Master replication
+Primary - Primary replication
 ===========================

 One replication task will only transfer changes in one direction.
-To achieve master-master replication, it is possible to set up two replication tasks in opposite direction.
+To achieve primary-primary replication, it is possible to set up two replication tasks in opposite direction.
 When a change is replicated from database A to B by the first task, the second task from B to A will discover that the new change on B already exists in A and will wait for further changes.